Princesseuh/hugo-royal-theme/README.md

 ## Installation

+**Royal require the extended version of Hugo**.
 Clone the repo inside the themes folder of your Hugo installation like so :

 ```bash
 cd themes